PolyVectors/Silicon/docs/a-comprehensive-guide-to-silicon.md

 > This is a Service that essentially does nothing, however it does showcase the minimal syntax of Silicon.

 ## Controllers
-Controllers run parallel to Services in the way that they mimic each others methods.
+Controllers run parallel to Services in the way that they are both derived from Singletons.
 The difference between controllers and Services however, is that Controllers run on the client.
 Controllers are also derived from Singletons.
 Here is an example of a simple controller that will also be brought up repeatedly and expanded upon in the tutorial: